gavinkou/AstroDate/README.md

 2020-Sep-22 13:32:01.000 TT
 2020-Dec-21 10:04:00.000 TT
 ```
-By default the dates are returned in the Terrestrial Time scale but they can be converted to another time scale using one of the appropriate methods that will be discussd further below.
+By default the Equinox/Solstice dates are returned in the Terrestrial Time scale but they can be converted to another time scale using one of the appropriate conversion methods that will be discussd further later.
 Also, the current method for Equinox or Solstice calculation employed is of lower accuracy, and a higher algorithm is expected to be implemented in the future.

 ### Date & Time Property Components
-Each instance has the following properties:
+Each `AstroDate` instance has the following properties:

 ```php
 $d = AstroDate::create(2015, 11, 10, 9, 17, 43.750);